Junjie-Chen/personal-portfolio-boilerplate/README.md

-# react-personal-portfolio-boilerplate
+# personal-portfolio-boilerplate

 A front-end personal portfolio boilerplate that is built in React, Redux, its animation library (ReactCSSTransitionGroup, React Motion), SCSS and Styled Components for an interactive and attractive user interface

 ### Notice

-This repository is under its early development.
+This repository is a continuous project.
 Keep watching for updates.

 ## Quick Start